Student Code of Conduct

 Time

-Events may occur only between the hours of 8 a.m. and 5:00 p.m.
-Events outside of these hours are permitted on campus only by registered student groups, with prior approval and in accordance with applicable rules.
+Events may occur only between the hours of 8 a.m. and 5:00 p.m. on business days that fall within the academic calendar.
+Events outside of these hours are permitted on campus with prior approval and in accordance with applicable rules.

 Place

-The College has designated the following area for students to engage in expression and assembly outside of the classroom: outside the East entrance of the main building (in-between main and Warren).
+The College has designated the following area for students to engage in expression and assembly outside of the classroom: outside the East entrance of the main building (in between main and Warren).
+Pending various conditions related to campus events, weather, format, or the size of the assembly, a different location may be provided at the time of approval.

-Students or student organizations who want to use this designated area are required to register with the Dean of Student’s Office at least two days prior to using the space.
-Requests will not be denied based on the subject matter of the expression.
-Where expression or assembly is threatening, inciting of violence, or harassing such that it disrupts college activities, students will be directed to cease activities and disperse or leave the premises.
+Students or student organizations who want to use this designated area are required to register with the Dean of Student’s Office at least two business days that fall within the academic calendar prior to the assembly.
+Requests will not be denied based on the subject matter of the expression, so long as it does not promote or advocate hatred, discrimination, hostility, or violence.
+Where expression or assembly is threatening, inciting of violence, or harassing such that it disrupts college activities or the student experience, students will be given dispersal warnings by Dunwoody’s Department of Public Safety to cease activities, separate, and leave Dunwoody’s premises.